jonathanroy105/Applied-Statistics-and-ML-Algorithms-Repo/README.md

-Machine Learning and Data Analysis Projects
-This repository contains various data analysis and machine learning projects that include Exploratory Data Analysis (EDA), basic statistics, and the application of machine learning algorithms on multiple datasets.

 **Basic Statistics and Machine Learning Algorithms.**

 This repository contains various data analysis and machine learning projects that include Exploratory Data Analysis (EDA), basic statistics, and the application of machine learning algorithms on multiple datasets.